Gemma-Rate/wrdists/README.md

 ## Dependencies

-Requires:
-Python 3.0 or better.
+Python 3.0 or newer.
+Matplotlib, Pandas, Astropy and Numpy modules.

 ## Attribution and acknowledgements
 If you have found this code useful, then please cite it as [Rate & Crowther, 2020 (MNRAS, 493, 1512)](https://ui.adsabs.harvard.edu/abs/2020MNRAS.493.1512R/abstract).